Guidelines for Library Reserve Requests

 Photocopied "consumables" including workbook pages, answer sheets, and the like cannot be accepted for reserve.

-as appropriate.
-Use one box for each article or book chapter, providing complete bibliographic information.
+form as appropriate.
 Check one option for each title to indicate which form of copyright compliance applies:

 Disposition of Materials: